benjamincrozat/legacy-blog/posts/19-laravel-best-practices.md

 What are the benefits of reliability?
 - Fewer bugs;
+- Happier employers;
-- Less unhappy customers;
+- Happier customers;
 - More confident developers;
-- Less unhappy clients or employers;
 - More confident new team members who won't break what they don't know;
 - Etc.